 Mold grows throughout the natural outdoor environment as well as indoors in any building with moisture issues.
 Mold produces microscopic particles called spores which, once airborne, can spread easily.
 Once mold spores land on a damp spots or any areas prone to frequent moisture, they begin growing and spreading.
 Any building with excessive moisture, mold growth will often occur, particularly when the dampness remains undiscovered for long periods of time.
 This is where we come in!
 If you have any suspicion that you have indoor air quality issues, call us and we will set up a convenient time to to test your building for air quality problems.

-Indoor Air quality Testing in the Los Angeles and San Francisco Regions
+Indoor Air quality Testing in the San Francisco and Los Angeles Regions

 You come home after a long day at work, you sit down and take a deep breath.
 Most of us never think about what’s in air they are breathing when they enter their home, but what if the air within the confined space of our home is polluted?
 That deep breath may bring more harm than good.
 Awareness is the first step to ensuring your home is not threatening your health or the health of your family.
 Having the air tested by an accredited, independent, unbiased company, can provide you with the information you need to take that first step of becoming aware of the potential of an unseen danger that may be present in your home.